 With hundreds of islands and atolls lying in the Indian Ocean, the Maldives offers visitors an underwater adventure like no other.
-In this island-hopping paradise, you can freely explore unspoiled lagoons surrounded by colorful coral reefs, where marine life thrives.
-Snorkeling around the atolls allows marine life enthusiasts to observe hundreds of reef fish species (including angelfish, morays, anemonefish, snappers and tangs) as well as sharks, turtles, eagle rays and mantas in a stunning underwater scenery.
+In this island-hopping paradise, you can freely explore unspoiled lagoons surrounded by colorful coral reefs, where the marine life thrives.
+Snorkeling around the atolls allows marine life enthusiasts to observe hundreds of reef fish species (including angelfish, morays, anemonefish, snappers and tangs) as well as sharks, turtles, eagle rays and mantas in stunning underwater scenery.

-Although each island has some optimal snorkeling areas, local sea conditions and reef health varies greatly from one island to another, so it is important, if snorkeling is the main reason for your visit, that you choose it carefully.
-Beach-based snorkeling is the norm in Maldives, but most resorts offer snorkeling tours to the surrounding reefs and islands so that you can explore a diversity of sites during your stay.
+Although each island has some optimal snorkeling areas, local sea conditions and reef health varies greatly from one island to another, so it is important, if snorkeling is the main reason for your visit, that you choose an island carefully.
+Beach-based snorkeling is the norm in Maldives, but most resorts offer snorkeling tours to the surrounding reefs and other islands so that you can explore a diversity of sites during your stay.

 Ready for a tour of the best snorkeling spots in the Maldives?
 Follow us!